Is it possible to get off the waitlist?

 The good news…

 Colleges do not place students on the waitlist to soften the blow of rejection or to spread false hope.
 The waitlist exists as a useful tool that provides institutions with a safety net against tough-to-predict yield rates.
-A growing number of top-tier schools have opted to drop early decision, which makes pinpointing how many accepted students will actually enroll an even more unpredictable science.
 Thus the percentage of students plucked off the waitlist varies greatly from year to year.
 For example, in the last decade the number of applicants accepted off of Brown University’s waitlist has fluctuated between zero and 196 students.
-It’s quite possible that you will luck into a good year for waitlisters.
+At MIT, the last five years have seen the number of students taken out of purgatory fall between zero and 65.
+It’s quite possible that you will simply luck into a good year for waitlisters.

 The Bad News…